neilk/persistent_memoize/README.md

 thing-to-be-memoized should be more expensive than computing a hash, and deserializing data from disk.
 Otherwise memoizing will make it slower.

-This depends on arguments having a unique serialization via the Marshal library.
+This library assumes all arguments and results can be losslessly serialized via the Marshal library.
 Certain Ruby constructs cannot be serialized in this way and may raise TypeErrors.
 See the
 [Marshal documentation](http://www.ruby-doc.org/core-2.0/Marshal.html) for details.